This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 Household size and composition are important factors when calculating MAGI and may differ between Marketplace and Medicaid/CHIP calculations.

-• Include spouse if legally married and filing jointly
+• Spouse if legally married and filing jointly

-• Include anyone claimed as a tax dependent for the coverage year
+• Anyone claimed as a tax dependent for the coverage year

-• Include spouse and tax dependents even if they don’t need health coverage
+• Spouse and tax dependents even if they do not need health coverage

 A Medicaid/CHIP household is generally the same as a tax household, with some exceptions:

-• A spouse is included if spouses live together but aren’t on the same tax return
+• A spouse is included if spouses live together but are not on the same tax return

 What Income is Counted